-Specialty milling performed with the GTF system delivers impressive output, as well as ensures extreme precision
+Specialty milling performed with the GTF system delivers impressive output, as well as ensures

-above ground, for example when having to lower and demolish kerbs along bridges and viaducts.
+in applications above ground, for example when having to lower and demolish kerbs along bridges and viaducts.

 The GTF system is based on machines with high hydraulic power, structural strength and extreme reliability.
-Compared to other milling methods, such as
+Compared to other milling methods, such

-hydro-demolition or equipment mounted on standard earthmoving machines, the GTF system offers significant advantages in terms of logistics, use of site personnel, safety and general work site costs.
+as hydro-demolition or equipment mounted on standard earthmoving machines, the GTF system offers significant advantages in terms of logistics, use of site personnel, safety and general work site costs.